PyO3/maturin/Readme.md

             `off` (for the native linux tag).
 Note that manylinux1 is unsupported by the rust compiler.
 Wheels with the native tag will be rejected by pypi, unless they are separately validated by `auditwheel`.

+            The default is the lowest supported value for a target, which is 2010 for x86 and 2014 for arm and powerpc.

-            This option is ignored on all non-linux platforms [default: 2010]  [possible values: 2010, 2014, off] -o, --out <out>
+            This option is ignored on all non-linux platforms [possible values: 2010, 2014, off] -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target directory